caraya/personal-blog/content/blog/using-homebrew-as-a-dependency-manager.md

 brew bundle add docbook-xsl saxon
 ```

-And let Homebrew handle the dependencies, but I prefer to be explicit about what the project needs.
+And let Homebrew handle the dependencies, but I prefer to be explicit about what the project needs to have installed.

 Next, we install the cask for PrinceXML: